HanSunUCLA/Machine_Learning_Review/ML_Review.md

 Where $ACC_j$ is the accuracy measure for each random seed: $ACC_{j}=1-\frac{1}{m}\sum_{i=1}^{m}L(y_i, \hat{y_i})$

 This repeated holdout procedure, sometimes also called *Monte Carlo Cross-Validation*, provides with a better estimate of how well our model may perform on a random test set, and it can also give us an idea about our model’s stability — how the model produced by a learning algorithm changes with different training set splits.
+The downside of holdout is that it can give biased quality estimates for small samples and it is sensitive to the particular split of the sample into training and testing parts.

-#### Boostrap
+#### Bootstrap

 1. We are given a dataset of size *n*;